Fiber Reactive Dye

 Fiber reactive dyes are designed for cotton and similar fibers.
 Their chemistry simplifies the dyeing process and provides permanent color that doesn't fade.

 Natural color pigments provide the color for all dyes; from simple all-purpose dye to more advanced fiber reactive dye.

 Fiber reactive dyes work like magic.
-They form a covalent bond (when atoms share electrons) with cellulose fiber molecules.
+They form a covalent bond with cellulose fiber molecules (their atoms share electrons).
 In other words, when the dye sets the dye molecules are literally part of the cellulose fiber molecules.

 Fiber reactive dye chemistry is a huge topic.
 If you want to know what is fiber reactive dye or a fiber reactive dye definition go to About Fiber Reactive Dyes at Paula Burch's site.
 It's an older looking site, but it's an amazing resource.

 In addition to being brighter, more colorfast and longer lasting, Procion dyes are the best because they're easy to use.